Top 20 TestNG Interview Questions and Answers

 Q #10) What is a dependency on TestNG?

-Answer: There are some methods on which many methods are dependent on.
+Answer: There are some methods that many methods are dependent on.

-So, LoginTest is the method on which many tests are dependent on.
+So, LoginTest is the method on which many tests are dependent.

 Hence, we will write as follows: